-In 2015, we used PIT tags to study the emigration timing and relative success of our hatchery supplementation and natural origin smolts.
-A total of 14,962 hatchery supplementation fish were PIT tagged (7,483 of the TFH reared fish and 7,479 of the LFH reared fish) during January before transferring them to Curl Lake AP for acclimation and volitional release (Table 20).
-We also tagged natural origin smolts at the smolt trap throughout the outmigration year (Oct.-June) but only report January through June detections here.
-Cumulative PIT tag detections at hydroelectric projects downstream of the Tucannon River were 21% for the TFH reared fish, 20% for the LFH reared fish, and 31% for the natural origin smolts (Table 22).
+In 2016, we used PIT tags to study the emigration timing and relative success of our hatchery supplementation smolts.
+A total of 14,983 hatchery supplementation fish were PIT tagged during January before transferring them to Curl Lake AP for acclimation and volitional release (Table 22).
+Cumulative PIT tag detections at hydroelectric projects downstream of the Tucannon River were 48% (Table 22).

 Table 22.
-Cumulative detection (one unique detection per tag code) and mean travel time in days (TD) of PIT tagged conventional hatchery supplementation (TFH and LFH reared) smolts released from Curl Lake AP (rkm 65.6) on the Tucannon River at downstream Snake and Columbia River dams and natural origin smolts tagged and released (January through June) at the Tucannon River smolt trap (rkm 3) during 2015.
+Cumulative detection (one unique detection per tag code) and mean travel time in days (TD) of PIT tagged conventional hatchery supplementation smolts released^a from Curl Lake AP (rkm 65.6) on the Tucannon River at downstream Snake and Columbia River dams during 2016.